123outerme/Shards-of-Grandeur/README.md

 6. Select a platform to export for, or click the Export All button at the bottom.
 7. Once the export is finished, you will find the build output in the `release/` directory of the project.

+Each platform binary will be built to an appropriate subdirectory (i.e. `windows` for Windows, etc).

 ### There Were Import Errors!
 There is an enemy AI script that nests instances of itself.
 Depending on the load order of these scripts when loading the project for the first time, this may cause load errors.
 This MUST be fixed before export, or all of the enemies' AI behavior could be corrupted.
 To fix this: